Flora & Ulysses: The Illuminated Adventures

 Parents Need to Know

 Parents need to know that the title of 2014 Newbery Medal winner Flora & Ulysses: The Illuminated Adventures by Kate DiCamillo (Because of Winn-Dixie, The Tale of Despereaux) references a medieval manuscript whose text was enriched by its illustrations.
 This engaging tale of 10-year-old "natural-born cynic" Flora and her friend Ulysses, a squirrel who suddenly acquires superpowers, is charming, funny, and poignant.
 K.G.
 Campbell's illustrations and comic-book panels add much appeal.
 Some of the underlying issues may be a bit intense for younger or more sensitive kids -- for example, dysfunctional parents, divorce, and a mom who's determined to kill the squirrel for her daughter's "own good."
 One otherwise heartwarming scene has a usually careful driver taking both hands off the wheel of a moving car, and one of the kids talks about how he rolled his awful stepfather's (empty) car into a lake.
+Read by Tara Sands in the audiobook version, which the American Library Association named a 2014 Notable Children's Recording.

 What's the story?